 The data source filters allow you to fine tune your reports even further by selecting or deselecting any set of data that you wish.
 In these examples, I have created two coverage trends and used the media type filter to show print coverage on one and online coverage on the other.
 This allows me to compare how much coverage each media type returned, and when.

-The Geography Breakdown chart allows you to focus on one of a selection of individual countries if your coverage comes from one specific part of the world, and it will break down into regions for you.
+The Geography Breakdown chart allows you to focus on one of a selection of individual countries if your coverage comes from one specific part of the world, and it will even break down into regions for you.

 In this example I am displaying the coverage by media type and have used the filter option to show only UK content.